-That beastly combat-orientated hulk of a game For Honor is almost upon us.
+That beastly combat-orientated hulk of a game For Honor is upon us.
 Across the battlefield, the blood-beaten roar of the Vikings, the formidable clash of the Knights' metal plates and the resolute, but ferocious silence of the Samurai can be heard amongst the carnage.
-Most fans, I think, have decided which faction they will be joining the ranks of, but not everyone has yet decided which weapon they'll be wielding.
+Most fans, I think, have decided which faction they love the most, but not everyone has yet decided which weapon they'll be wielding.

-All You Need To Know: Best Weapons, Armor & Features Of The Nine 'For Honor' Classes
+All You Need To Know: Best Weapons, Armor & Features Of The 12 'For Honor' Classes

 Vikings - The Raiders

-- Summary: The For Honor Raider is possibly the most fearsome of the whole bunch, which is why I started with him.
+- Summary: The For Honor Raider is possibly the most fearsome class in the game.
 Not only is he a massive beast of a man covered in tattoos and fur, but he is also utterly fearless.
 The Vikings believed that their death was fated and after it they would go to Valhalla, a great hall filled with kings, ale and battle.
 If they have no control over their death, then why worry about it?

 - Weapons: A massive two-handed Dane axe almost as tall as the Raider himself.

 - Armor: Little in the way of armor apart from a helmet and some thick skin.

 - Fighting Style: These Raiders are huge, deadly and exceptionally strong.
 They specialize in offense, dishing out heavy, slow disabling attacks with the Dane axe, stunning and controlling enemies with throws and using quick, short ranged combos to fend off swifter enemies who get in too close.